pareidolia: noun par·ei·do·lia

 up.
 Here she said, "Stumpy told me that he really

-likes the hat you gave him and want to know what
+likes the hat you gave him."

 |